MinervaRose/totoro.rpg.pygame/README.md

 * Increasing the variety of villains
 * Giving the user choice of gameplay music

 :octocat: *Kind notice: as stated above this is a personal student project created by me, Sabrina Palis.
 I am neither providing the code, graphic assets, or distributing this project.
-Video with imovie, pixel artwork and fan art by me.
+Video made with imovie, pixel artwork and fan art by me.
 This repo entry was done with the hope of providing inspiration to other coding students and future students*